backend-development/backend-development-textbook/source/rest-api.md

 The [json:api specification](https://jsonapi.org/) is a well thought out convention for this.

-It is especially good with the HATEOS aspect of REST, the json:api specification adhers to this principle.
+It is imlements the HATEOS aspect of REST and defines a way to do associations and aggregation.

+For smaller projects it might be overkill.

+### Exploring a REST API

+You can explor a REST with the browser or several tool:

+* [curl](https://curl.haxx.se/docs/manual.html) is a command line tool for sending HTTP requests
+* developer tools in the browser can edit "re-send" a request, or [copy as curl](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor/request_list#Context_menu)
+* [postman](https://www.postman.com/downloads/) is a stand alone app

-## Using Rails to build a basic REST API
+## REST API in Rails with existing Controllers

 Rails is equipped to not just create HTML as output, but to easily offer other representations as well.